Differential operators, anisotropy, and simplicial spheres: Introduction

 We can use Theorem~\ref{thm:4.1} to deduce results when $k$ has characteristic $0$ as well.
 For this, we need to know that the dimension of $\overline{H}(\Delta)$ does not depend on the characteristic of $k$.
 A result of Novik and Swartz \cite{NovikSwartzGorensteinRings} guarantees that this holds when $\Delta$ is a connected oriented simplicial $\Z$-homology manifold whose homology has no torsion.
 Recall that a $(d - 1)$-dimensional simplicial complex $\Delta$ is an $A$-homology manifold for some abelian group $A$ if the link of every nonempty face $G$ of $\Delta$ has the same homology as a sphere of dimension $d - |G| - 1$ over $A$.
 We can then prove the following result, which answers the question in \cite[Remark 14.3]{PapadakisPetrotoug} when $k$ has characteristic $0$.

-\begin{theorem} Let $\Delta$ be a connected oriented simplicial $\Z$-homology manifold of dimension $d - 1$ over a field $k$ of characteristic $0$.
+\begin{theorem} Let $k$ be a field of characteristic $0$.
+Let $\Delta$ be a connected simplicial $\Z$-homology manifold of dimension $d - 1$ that is oriented over $k$.
 Assume that the integral homology of $\Delta$ is torsion-free.
 For any $t \ge 2$ and nonzero $g \in \overline{H}^m(\Delta)$ with $m \le d/t$, $\ell^{d - tm} \cdot g^t$ is nonzero. \end{theorem} This result, which is new even for simplicial spheres, is proved by using Theorem~\ref{thm:4.4} for each prime $p$ which divides $t$.

 Our paper is organized as follows.
 In Section~\ref{sec:identity}, we prove Theorem~\ref{thm:4.1} and then use it to deduce Theorem~\ref{thm:exact}.
 In Section~\ref{sec:applications}, we prove Theorem~\ref{thm:4.4} and Theorem~\ref{thm:tpower}.
 See \cite[Section 2]{KaruXiaoAnisotropy} for background on pseudomanifolds, orientations, and degree maps.